A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 Unboxing and Contents

-As like before, my package came nicely packed within a black Sudio box.
-Within the box was also a Sudio tote bag and a white gift packaging.
+As before, my package came nicely packed within a black box.
+Within the box was also a tote bag and a white gift packaging.

 Bluetooth Capabilities and Pairing

-Like newer Sudio wireless products, the Sudio Ett is Bluetooth 5.0 capable, which means either earbud is ready to pair the moment it is removed from the charging case.
-The only work one needs to do done is to select “Sudio Ett” on the scanning device.
+Like newer Sudio wireless earphones, the Ett is Bluetooth 5.0 capable, which means either earbud is ready to pair the moment it is removed from the charging case.
+The only work one needs to do is to select “Sudio Ett” on the scanning device.

 And after initial pairing, you wouldn’t need to do it again.
 Everything pairs by itself automatically from then on.

-The Ett also switches back to pairing mode by itself once the connection is terminated; an audio prompt will tell you the earbuds have reverted to scanning mode.
+The Ett also automatically switches back to pairing mode once a connection is terminated; an audio prompt will inform you of reversion to scanning mode.
 In other words, you can switch to another connection without the need for complicated button presses and the likes of.
 All in all, an absolute breeze of a process with minimal work.

-As for connection strength, I tested the Ett for an hour in my home and experienced no disconnection at all.
+As for connection strength, I tested my set for an hour in my home and experienced no disconnection at all.
 Not even any audio faltering or jumping behind closed doors.
-I think as far as Bluetooth functionalities are concerned, the Sudio Ett delivers absolute top-notch quality.
+I think as far as Bluetooth functionalities are concerned, the Ett delivers absolute top-notch quality.

 Sudio Ett Controls